UsabilityEngineering/style-guide/phaseII/README.md

 able to get feedback through other students Cognitive Walkthrough using our wireframes and personas with scenarios.

 ## WireFrames
 We mainly focused on creating a wireframe that would show how our app would function.
+We created a wireframe for each possible page for our app.
+Once we had all the wireframes built we could then get good feedback on it from Cognitive Walkthroughs done on our wireframe by other UX Design students.

 ## Cognitive Walkthrough
+For our cognitive walkthroughs other UX design students used our wireframes and acted as one of the personas and scenarios that that persona was given.
+They then tried to achieve their intended goal using our wireframe as a walkthrough.
+Two of the walkthroughs said they were unsure if they were making progress towards their goal and needed a stronger indication that they were reaching their goal.

 # Findings